In this lesson, you will set up a project in the Adobe Developer Console and download Postman collections so you can start using Platform APIs.

-Select the request IMS: JWT Generate + Auth via User Token and click Send
+Select the request IMS: JWT Generate + Auth via User Token and select Send

-The JWT_TOKEN and ACCESS_TOKEN will auto-populate in the environment variables of Postman.
+The JWT_TOKEN and ACCESS_TOKEN auto-populate in the environment variables of Postman.

-CONTAINER_ID variables are not provided in the environment export from the Adobe Developer Console so we will add them manually:
+CONTAINER_ID variables are not included in the Adobe Developer Console export, so we add them manually: